Curtis J. Guillory: Bishop of Beaumont

-On June 2, 2000, John Paul II appointed Guillory bishop of the Diocese of Beaumont.
+On June 2, 2000, John Paul II appointed Guillory bishop of Beaumont.
 He was installed on July 28, 2000.
 Guillory was the first African American bishop to lead a Texas diocese and the first Beaumont bishop to belong to a religious congregation.
-He remained a member of the Society of the Divine Word but while an active bishop was not under its jurisdiction.
+He remained a member of the Society of the Divine Word, but an active bishop was not under its jurisdiction.

-While in Beaumont, Guillory established the St. Anthony Cathedral as a basilica, built a Catholic chapel at Lamar University and established a new Catholic Pastoral Center.
+While in Beaumont, Guillory established the St. Anthony Cathedral as a basilica, built a Catholic chapel at Lamar University in Beaumont and established a new Catholic Pastoral Center.
 He also created the Catholic Foundation of the Diocese of Beaumont and started a capital campaign for it.
-In 2016, Guillory received the Rabbi Samuel Rosinger Humanitarian Award presented by Temple Emanuel in Beaumont, Texas.
+In 2016, Guillory received the Rabbi Samuel Rosinger Humanitarian Award, presented by Temple Emanuel in Beaumont, Texas.

 Retirement and legacy

-Pope Francis accepted Guillory's resignation on June 9, 2020. and named Father David Toups as his successor.
+Pope Francis accepted Guillory's resignation on June 9, 2020. and named David Toups as his successor.